miguelaledesma/miguelaledesma/README.md

 <h3 align="left"> <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="25px" height="25px"> Hi, I’m Miguel A. Ledesma!
 Thank you for visiting my GitHub!</h3>

-- 👀 I’m interested technology that makes our lives better and changes the world as we know it.
+- 👀 I’m interested in technology that makes our lives better and changes the world as we know it.
-- 🌱 I’m currently an Frontend Software Engineer at cloud hosting start up for Urbit.
+- 🌱 I’m currently a Frontend Software Engineer at a cloud hosting provider start up for Urbit.
 - 💞️ I'm interested in joining a team where I can ship code at scale and have immense impact.
 - 👀 I love basketball, playing Kanoodle on my free time and being in the sun (to get a tan lol).
 - 📫 How to reach me?
 You can reach me by email: miguelledesma33@gmail.com or via LinkedIn www.linkedin.com/in/miguel-ledesma-720s